michael-andretta/pihole/README.md

 **Before deploying to production**, thoroughly test all configurations and blocklists on a test system or Pi-hole installation.

+## Additional Notice for Pi-hole Configurations

+This repository provides configurations and blocklists for Pi-hole.
+Please note:

+- Use these configurations at your own risk
+- Test in a non-production environment before deploying
+- Blocklists may cause false positives; maintain an allowlist as needed
+- The authors are not responsible for any network disruptions or service interruptions
+- Pi-hole itself is a separate project with its own licensing (see https://pi-hole.net/)

+## Third-Party Blocklists

+Many of the blocklists referenced in this repository are provided by external sources and may have their own licenses.
+Please review the individual list repositories and respect their respective licensing terms.

 ## Quick Start

 ### Installation & Setup